-Players increasingly purchase our games digitally and engage with the live services associated with our portfolio of games.
-Our live services engagement model includes microtransactions, downloadable content, subscriptions, esports, among others.
-For example, features such as the Ultimate Team mode in our FIFA, Madden NFL and NHL games and live services for our Star Wars, Battlefield and Sims franchises have extended the life of those games by engaging players over longer periods of time.
-This digital transformation also is creating opportunities in platforms, content models and modalities of play.
-For example, we have leveraged franchises historically associated with consoles and traditional PC gaming, such as FIFA, Madden NFL, The Sims, SimCity, and Star Wars, to create mobile and PC free-to-download games that are monetized through a business model in which we sell incremental content and/or features in discrete transactions.
+Players increasingly purchase our games as digital downloads, as opposed to purchasing physical discs, and engage with the live services that we provide on an ongoing basis.
+Our live services provide additional depth and engagement opportunities for our players and include microtransactions, extra content, subscriptions, and esports.
+For example, the Ultimate Team mode associated with our sports franchises and live services provided for our Star Wars, Battlefield and Sims franchises, have extended the life of those games by engaging players over longer periods of time.
+The digital transformation also is creating opportunities in platforms, content models and the way in which players engage with our games and services.
+For example, we have leveraged brands and assets from franchises historically associated with consoles and traditional PC gaming, such as FIFA, Madden NFL, The Sims, SimCity, and Star Wars, to create successful mobile games that are monetized through live services provided with the game.
+We also offer subscription services, such as EA Access and Origin Access, as we look to build deeper relationships with our players.

-We have significantly increased our digital net revenue from \$2.199 billion in fiscal year 2015 to \$2.409 billion in fiscal year 2016 and \$2.874 billion during fiscal year 2017.
-We believe that our digital revenue, which generally has a higher gross margin relative to packaged goods revenue, will continue to increase during fiscal year 2018 relative to packaged goods revenue and in absolute terms as we continue to focus on developing and monetizing products and services that can be delivered digitally.
+We have significantly increased our digital net revenue from \$2.409 billion in fiscal year 2016 to \$2.874 billion in fiscal year 2017 and \$3.450 billion during fiscal year 2018.
+It now comprises 67% of our total net revenue.
+We believe that our digital revenue, which generally has a higher gross margin relative to packaged goods revenue, will continue to increase during fiscal year 2019, both relative to packaged goods revenue and in absolute terms as we continue to focus on developing and monetizing products and services that can be delivered digitally.

-One FA
+One EA